-Staff recommends that the Commission approve the proposed project subject to one special condition which requires: minimization of construction impacts on harbor bottom and intertidal areas, appropriate storage of construction materials, removal of construction debris, and no mechanized equipment, except a barge or land-mounted crane, seaward of the bulkhead.
+Staff recommends approval of the proposed development subject to two special conditions.
+Special condition No. 1 requires minimization of construction impacts on harbor bottom and intertidal areas, appropriate storage of construction materials, removal of construction debris, and no mechanized equipment, except a barge or land-mounted crane, seaward of the bulkhead.
+Special condition No. 2 limits the use of the 10 by 14 foot platform solely to boating related uses.